-1. Research Laboratories;
+- 1. Research Laboratories;

-- 2. Mechanical Rooms/Custodial Closets; - 3.
-Areas where protective clothing is necessary; and - 4.
-Areas where there is a danger to the service animal.
+- 2. Mechanical Rooms/Custodial Closets;

+- 3. Areas where protective clothing is necessary;

+- 3. Food preparation areas; and

+- 5. Areas where there is a danger to the service animal.

+Exceptions:

-Exceptions: The laboratory director of a research laboratory may grant permission to an individual service animal/handler team to enter the laboratory.
+- 1. The laboratory director of a research laboratory may grant permission to an individual service animal/handler team to enter the laboratory.
 Teaching laboratories or laboratories with moving equipment may pose a danger to the service animal.
-The laboratory director or teacher should work with each student, in consultation with the Office of Learning and Disability

-Services, to provide the fullest access that is safely possible.
-Admission for each team will be granted or denied on a case-by-case basis in consultation with the Office of Learning and Disability Services.
+The laboratory director or teacher should work with each student, in consultation with the Office of Learning and Disability Services, to provide the fullest access that is safely possible.
+Admission for each team will be granted or denied on a case-by-case basis in consultation with the Office of Learning and Disability Services. - 2.
+If it is necessary to allow a service animal in one of the other off-limit areas in order for a student to participate in the University's programs, the student handler may make a request to the Office of Learning and Disability Services, which shall deny or grant the request on a case-by-case basis.